Silicon Valley's Ellen Pao Tackles Sex Discrimination, Workplace Diversity In Memoir

 Pao lost the suit and eventually dropped her appeal in 2015, but the legal battle garnered national attention, prompting a closer look at gender diversity and inclusivity in the tech industry.

-In her new memoir Reset: My Fight for Inclusion and Lasting Change, Pao dives into the lawsuit that thrust her into the national spotlight and the workplace discrimination that prompted it.
+In her new memoir Reset: My Fight for Inclusion and Lasting Change, Pao dives into the lawsuit that thrust her into the national spotlight and the workplace conditions that prompted it.

 Interview Highlights